College of Letters & Science

 Students who enroll for a course must either complete the course or drop it by the deadline for dropping courses.

 A student may enroll in a course on an audit basis only with prior consent of the instructor of the course.
 As an auditor, the student is considered a passive learner and may not recite in class or take examinations.
 Courses with laboratory or performance skills may not be audited.
 Regular class attendance is expected.
 Courses audited carry no degree credit and are not graded.
 The credit value of courses carried on an audit basis is included in the semester program load for purposes of determining fees and maximum credits carried.
 Courses carried on an audit basis may have an impact on students applying for scholarships or other forms of financial assistance.
 Students should contact the unit/agency administering the scholarship or Student Financial Services for more guidance.
 Students should also contact their insurance company to determine whether auditing a course (or courses) will have an impact on their coverage.
+See What does it mean to audit a course? for more details.

 Following the regularly scheduled instructional period each semester is an eight-day summary period.
 Usually the first day of the summary period is for individual study and review, and no classes or exams are to be scheduled during this designated period.
 The last seven days are prescheduled to include one two-hour summary block for each course of two or more credits.
 This two-hour block shall be used for an examination or for other instructional activities as deemed appropriate by the instructional unit offering the course.
 During the two weeks preceding the summary period, examinations covering the content of the entire course cannot be given.
 Take-home examinations are due at the scheduled two-hour block.